omriharel/deej/README.md

 ### Hardware

-- The sliders are connected to 5 analog pins on an Arduino Uno board.
+- The sliders are connected to 5 analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
 - The board connects via a USB cable to the PC

 #### Schematic